AI for Introverts:

 What AI changed: the second half is now mostly software.
 Three real examples from how I run my own work:

-The "Cold Outreach" Wall: I haven't sent a personalized cold outreach email in two years.
-AI drafts the entire sequence based on a one-paragraph description of who I'm trying to reach and what I'm offering.
-I read, I tweak the one sentence that's wrong, I send.
-The thing that used to require an hour of psyching myself up takes 6 minutes.
-The activation energy collapsed.
+The "Cold Outreach" Wall: I haven't written a cold email in two years.
+I give AI one paragraph about who I'm reaching and why; it drafts the whole sequence; I fix the one sentence that's wrong; I send.
+An hour of psyching myself up turned into 6 minutes.
+The hard part collapsed.

 "AI removed the part of the work that used to require extroverts.
 The leverage you needed all along just showed up."

-The uncomfortable corollary: introverts now have an unfair advantage they didn't have before.
-The people who used to win — the high-volume networkers, the always-on creators — were winning on a skill that AI commoditized in 18 months.
-The skill that didn't commoditize was the one introverts already had: noticing what others missed, thinking clearly when no one was watching, and shipping the thing that took a year of quiet work.
+The uncomfortable result: introverts now hold an advantage they did NOT have in 2022.
+The people who used to win — the high-volume networkers, the always-on creators — were winning on a skill that AI made cheap and easy in 18 months.
+The skill AI couldn't copy was the one introverts already had: noticing what others missed, thinking clearly when no one was watching, and finishing the thing that took a year of quiet work.

 Three Income Paths You Could Start This Weekend Without Talking to Anyone.